fluidity-money/fluidity-app/cmd/microservice-ethereum-unspool-rewards/README.md

 # microservice-ethereum-unspool-rewards

-Detects reward transactions and removes them from the spooler pool, in case the transaction got frontran.
+Detects reward transactions and removes them from the spooler pool in postgres, in case the transaction got frontran.

 ## Environment variables